 The heading horse is judged on setting and handling, while the heeling horse is judged on position.

 Join the information stream and subscribe to the largest single-breed publication.
-The American Quarter Horse Journal arrives monthly complete with helpful articles on topics ranging from health to showing and more.
-Get the season show schedule and stay up-to-date on industry news.
+The American Quarter Horse Journal arrives monthly with helpful articles on topics ranging from health to showing and more.
+Plus, get the show schedule and stay up to date on industry news.